Jeep Gladiator (SJ): Jeep pickup truck history

 The original Jeep pickup truck was the Willys-Overland one-ton 4x4, also available in platform stake, chassis cab, or bare chassis versions, manufactured from 1947 until 1965.
 Several sizes of Forward Control pickup trucks with a cab-over design were manufactured by Kaiser from 1957 through 1966.
 The first Gladiator pickup trucks were developed by Kaiser in the early 1960s and were continued with improvements through the 1970s by American Motors Corporation (AMC) and also in international markets.
-The Gladiator-based Jeep SJ full-sized pickup truck models, as well as the compact XJ-based Jeep Comanche pickups, were discontinued by Chrysler after acquiring AMC.
+The Gladiator-based Jeep SJ full-size pickup truck models, as well as the compact XJ-based Jeep Comanche pickups, were discontinued by Chrysler after acquiring AMC.
 Chrysler claimed capacity limitations to manufacture new Jeep pickup models.
 However, after over 25 years, Jeep reentered the pickup market using the Gladiator nameplate for a four-door midsize truck based on the Jeep Wrangler platform.
 The new Gladiator is in concept similar to the compact two-door Jeep CJ-8 (Scrambler), a long wheelbase version of the CJ-7 made from 1981 through 1986, but offering more amenities and features.